How the diets react

 Diet Ratings

-Exceptional lean protein source (29g per 100g) with minimal fat (1.3g per 100g) and zero fiber.
-Highly digestible, nutrient-dense per calorie, and portion-friendly.
-Ideal for meeting protein targets without GI stress or excess calories.
+Excellent lean protein source (29g per 100g cooked).
+Very low fat (1.3g per 100g cooked).
+Easy to digest and nutrient-dense per calorie.
+Ideal for meeting high protein targets without excess fat or calories.
+Works well in small portions.

 Controversy Index